Chamaerops, dwarf palm: planting, growing and care

 Chamaerops humilis Compacta - Dwarf Fan Palm

-This variety was selected for its compact habit.
-It adapts easily to container culture.
-It has attractive palmate green leaves.
-Ideal for adding an exotic touch to a terrace or inner courtyard, for example in a town garden.
+This variety has been selected for its compact form.
+It adapts easily to container growing.
+It has attractive green palmate leaves.
+Ideal for bringing an exotic touch to a terrace or an inner courtyard, for example in a town garden.

 • Flowering time July, August